Ronald Blair

 Ronald Blair (born January 21, 1993) is an American former professional football defensive end who currently serves as the special teams quality control coach for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Appalachian State Mountaineers.
-He was selected by the 49ers in the fifth round of the 2016 NFL draft, and played for the team until 2020, after which he spent one season with the New York Jets.
+He played college football for the Appalachian State Mountaineers and was selected by the 49ers in the fifth round of the 2016 NFL draft.
+Blair also played for the New York Jets.

 Early life

 Blair was born in Greensboro, Georgia and attended Greene County High School, where he played football.
 In 2010, he was named the Georgia Region 4-AA Defensive Player of the Year.

 College career

 Blair played college football at Appalachian State University from 2011 to 2015.
-In 2015, Blair was named Sun Belt Conference Defensive Student-Athlete of the Year, first-team all-conference honoree.
-In the Raycom Media Camellia Bowl, he forced a fumble and returned it 20 yards in the Mountaineers 31–29 victory over the Ohio Bobcats.
+In 2015, he was named Sun Belt Conference Defensive Student-Athlete of the Year, first-team all-conference honoree.
+In the Raycom Media Camellia Bowl, Blair forced a fumble and returned it 20 yards in the Mountaineers 31–29 victory over the Ohio Bobcats.